vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Uptime Kuma

 This powers our [status.vmst.io](https://status.vmst.io) page.
-It runs on a dedicated VM for this purpose, with it's own Nginx frontend.
+It runs on a dedicated VM for this purpose, with its own Nginx frontend.
 In addition to providing a page for members to check when there might be issues, it actively alerts our team in our internal Slack to any issues.

 ![Kuma Alerts](https://cdn.vmst.io/docs/kuma-alert.png)

 For more information on this topic please see our [Monitoring](/monitoring) page.

-There is one virtual machines ([Kyle](https://memory-alpha.fandom.com/wiki/Kyle)) with 1 vCPU and 1 GB of memory.
+There is one virtual machine ([Kyle](https://memory-alpha.fandom.com/wiki/Kyle)) with 1 vCPU and 1 GB of memory.

 ### Digital Ocean

-We use integrated metrics monitoring available through Digital Ocean to monitor and alert based CPU, memory, disk and other performance metrics of the host virtual machine and managed database systems.
+We use integrated metrics monitoring available through Digital Ocean to monitor and alert on CPU, memory, disk and other performance metrics of the host virtual machine and managed database systems.
 These alerts are sent to our internal Slack.

 ![Digital Ocean Alerts](https://cdn.vmst.io/docs/do-alert.png)

 We also have active monitoring of the worldwide accessibility of our web frontends.
 These alerts are sent to our internal Slack and to the email of our server administrators.

 ### Prometheus & Grafana

-We have a self-hosted instance of [Prometheus](https://prometheus.io) which collects metrics from Mastodon via it's integrated StatsD system.
+We have a self-hosted instance of [Prometheus](https://prometheus.io) which collects metrics from Mastodon via its integrated StatsD system.
 [Loki](https://grafana.com/oss/loki/) is additionally used to collect logging from various components such as Nginx.
 [Grafana](https://grafana.com/grafana/) is then used to visualize the metrics on dashboards, or to search logs.

 ![Grafana Screenshot](https://cdn.vmst.io/docs/grafana-screenshot.png)